 Anyone who knows me knows that I love the plug-in hybrid.
 I also love the outdoors.
-Most my friends love the outdoors as well.
+Most of my friends love the outdoors as well.
 Sam and my husband, Stretch, talk about going on a bicycle trip in Europe, but there is no way I am in that type of shape.
-I take bicycle classes at the gym, but rarely ride a bike outdoors.
+I take bicycle classes at the gym but rarely ride a bike outdoors.

 Let me introduce you to Gocycle

 Gocycle is the brainchild of Richard Thorpe, a former Mclaren Cars design engineer.
 Thorpe has also worked in the motorsports and light electric vehicle industry.

 What makes this plug-in electric bicycle so ingenious is the packaging.
 It weighs only 32 pounds and can be broken down and folded into a carry bag for transporting.
 As soon as I saw it, I knew I had to own one.

 The Gocycle is the first injection-molded magnesium alloy bicycle in history.
 Thorpe built the bike out of magnesium instead of carbon fiber, betting that carbon fiber will be more expensive in the future than magnesium.

 The gocycle is twice the power-to-ratio of most e-bicycles.
 I am slowly building up my stamina to go and down the hills in The Sierra Nevada foothills, but I have Gocycle to rely on when I want that burst of electric power to kick in.

 There is an app that allows you to select a mode; city, eco, on-demand or you can customize.
 The app will show you how many odometer miles you have gone and what that would equal in miles per gallon.